 County: Copiah, Simpson

-17 tornadoes were confirmed on February 15, 2016.
+Seventeen tornadoes were confirmed on February 15, 2016.
 Almost half of these were in the state of Mississippi.
 This summary looks at an EF2 with max winds of 130 mph that crossed through parts of Copiah and Simpson Counties.
-The path length was just over 30 miles, max width of 250 yards.
+The path length was just over 30 miles and the max width of 250 yards.
 There were no fatalities or injuries reported.

 The tornado developed along Highway 51 southwest of Wesson in Copiah County.
-It moved to the northeast snapping numerous hardwood trees.
+It moved to the northeast, snapping numerous hardwood trees.
 It hit the Wesson Attendance Center and caused roof damage.
 Several trees fell on the cars of employees.
-At the southern edge of Beauregard, a tree feel on one home and another had minor roof damage.
+At the southern edge of Beauregard, a tree fell on one home, and another had minor roof damage.